talksik/rpi-random-projects/yudai/seeed-voicecard-fork-for-higher-kernel/README.md

 sudo ./install.sh
 sudo reboot
 ```

-**Note** If you have 64-bit version of Rasperry Pi OS, use install_arm64.sh script for driver installation.

 ## ReSpeaker Documentation

 Up to date documentation for reSpeaker products can be found in [Seeed Studio Wiki](https://wiki.seeedstudio.com/ReSpeaker/)!